 - An exceptional grade point average is required to be considered for dual enrollment admission.
 You must have a recalculated GPA of 3.2 or higher.
 You will also need to a letter of recommendation with your application.

 - Get an application from your high school counselor or contact the Office of Undergraduate Admissions, or you can apply online here.
 Complete the application and turn it in to your high school counselor to be submitted to us with your transcripts, letter of recommendation, and grade release form.
-If you apply online, print out the counselor recommendation form for your counselor to complete and mail.

 - You will receive a letter from the Office of Undergraduate Admissions notifying you of your acceptance.
 You can receive your student ID and parking pass in the University Pavilion during the first week of classes.
 (If you have registered for Math 111 or English 111, you will need to contact the Academic Advising and Career Center to schedule an appointment to complete your placement.)